Hugo Gambor

-Hugo Gambor (born 30 December 2002) is a professional footballer who plays as a centre-back for French club Troyes on loan from Belgian Pro League club Gent.
+Hugo Gambor (born 30 December 2002) is a professional footballer who plays as a centre-back for Primeira Liga club Académico de Viseu.
 Born in France, he plays for the Central African Republic national team.

 Career

 Gambor is a youth product of his local club Blois Football 41 for 12 seasons.
 He began his senior career with the reserves of Orléans in 2019.
 On 15 June 2020, he signed his first professional contract with Paris FC, where he again joined the reserves.
-He transferred to Dunkerque in the summer of 2022 until 2025, and in his debut season helped the club earn promotion to the Ligue 2.
+He transferred to USL Dunkerque in the summer of 2022 until 2025, and in his debut season helped the club earn promotion to the Ligue 2.

-On 31 January 2024, Gambor signed for Belgian Pro League club Gent on a three-and-a-half-year contract.
+On 31 January 2024, Gambor signed for Belgian Pro League club KAA Gent on a three-and-a-half-year contract.

-On 27 August 2025, Gambor joined Troyes in Ligue 2 on loan with an option to buy.
+On 27 August 2025, Gambor joined Troyes in the Ligue 2, on loan with an option to buy.

+On 4 September 2026, he moved to Portugal and signed a one-season deal with Primeira Liga club Académico de Viseu.

 International career

 Born in France, Gambor is of Central African descent and holds dual nationality.
 He was called up for a training camp for the France U18s in January 2020.
 In August 2023, he opted to represent the Central African Republic national team.
 He debuted on 5 September 2024 an Africa Cup of Nations qualifier against Lesotho.